 You’ll need to have everything you could possibly need with you or be able to make do without or create it yourself from the things you have or the wilderness.

 The first thing you’re going to need is some method of navigation tool.
 This could be a paper map (though these are generally not as easy to use anymore) or a handheld GPS unit.
 No matter what you use, you need to be able to tell where you are at any time of the day or night so you don’t get lost and you always know where to go in case of emergency.
+Check out our top hiking compass to help you on your way.

 Once again, knowing where you are and what’s around you at all times is going to be essential.
 Having a flashlight ensures you’re never going to be taken entirely by surprise and that you can keep moving in the dark if necessary.
 You want a flashlight that’s at least somewhat shockproof and waterproof so it’s going to work in case it gets dropped.
 Make sure it has at least two different methods of ‘charging’ or using it.
+See our article on the top LED tactical flashlights to guide your way even in darkness.

 If you get stuck out in the wilderness even a simple papercut could turn into something extremely serious and you definitely don’t want to be stuck dealing with an infection out on a trail somewhere.
 Having a simple first-aid kit with bandages, antibiotic and some disinfecting wipes is going to help you immensely when you’re out in the wild.
+To find out how to give first aid wherever you are, check out our useful piece on this topic.

 This may seem like an obvious one, but a lot of people forget to take enough food for themselves and anyone who may be with them on their trip.
 Keep in mind how long you’ll be gone and how many people are going, but plan a little more food than you need for the number of days you’ll be gone.
 You always want to be prepared for someone being sick (and needing more food) or even being stuck out in the wilderness longer than you planned.